getsundar/loginApp/README.md

-# LoginApp
+# Login App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

 ## Run the application

 Run `npm run app` to run the web app.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
-A node server will be running in background in the path 'http://localhost:9000/
+Navigate to `http://localhost:4200/'.

 ## Code scaffolding